 Chairman, John Daly, who doesn’t live in the city but lives miles away near Gardner Lake, prodded the meeting along, coercing the other commissioners that if Edgerton doesn’t take the development then Gardner will, by inaccurately citing the south Gardner Road QuikTrip project, north of I-35 and several miles from the subject property, as his reasoning for Gardner being a commercial competitor in the residential neighborhood.
 All punches were pulled and the vote was taken.

 However, there is no question from either side that the Attorney General has standing against the illegal annexation and always has.
-Kris Kobach’s willingness to protect Kansans from rogue government agents is necessary for upholding his oath of office and protecting our constitutional rights.
+Kris Kobach’s willingness to protect Kansans from rogue government agents is necessary for upholding his oath of office, enforcing state statutes, and protecting constitutional rights.

 “We are so grateful that the Attorney General’s office is willing to step up and make sure that local governments are complying with State laws,” said Jennifer Williams.
 “It gets so discouraging when residents are told over and over that they have no voice in protecting their own property rights.
 This is such a win for the people!”